gk2savage/s3-to-elasticsearch/README.md

 # s3-to-elasticsearch
-Stream JSON data from S3 endpoints to your elastisearch
+Stream data from S3 endpoints to your Elasticsearch

-## Run Kibana on Docker for development
+## Run Kibana on Docker to view Elasticsearch data

-To start an Elasticsearch container for development or testing, run:
+To start an Elasticsearch container, run:
 ```
 docker network create elastic
 docker pull docker.elastic.co/elasticsearch/elasticsearch:7.13.3